 Hebe x andersonii or as it is known Anderson’s Hebe is an evergreen shrub.
 It is part of the Plantaginaceae family of plants.
-The name is from Greek, Hebe was the daughter of Zeus and goddess of youth.
-Hebe plants are easy to grow and easily adapt to their environment and produce beautiful colors in the landscape.
-It is native to New Zealand.
+The name is from Greek.
+“Hebe” was the daughter of Zeus and the goddess of youth.
+Hebe plants are easy to grow.
+They easily adapt to their environment and produce beautiful colors in the landscape.
+Hebe is native to New Zealand.

 Hebe x andersonii has dark stems.
 The leaves are pointed and glossy.
 It usually flowers in summer and autumn.
 Flowers are long sprays of tiny ruby-purple flowers that fade to white.

 Plant Hebe x andersonii in well-drained soil poor or fertile.
 It is better if it is slightly alkaline.
 Grow Hebe x andersonii in the sun or partial shade.
 Propagate by semi-hardwood cuttings end of summer.
 Watch out for aphids and downy mildew, leaf spot could be a problem too.